 Lies are easy.
 Micah is quickly learning that the truth is a harder thing to manage.
 When her secret boyfriend dies, Micah’s carefully crafted lies begin to peel away.
 One by one.
 Until all Micah is left with is the cold, hard truth.
 Or is she?

 The author (and the back flap) describe Liar as a thriller.
 Strangely I never used the word to describe it myself, but now it seems so obvious.
 The story is rife with tension and Micah’s intricate narration add another level of suspense to the story.

 Larbalestier’s writing is amazing.
 She (and Micah) had me convinced I was reading one kind of book right until they told me I was reading something else.
 Then the story changed on me again.
 At this point, I’m not really sure what I read.
 I think I know.
 But maybe I’m lying about that.
 All I know for sure is that Liar is an amazing ride that will leave you breathless.

 (I can’t wait for this book to hit the shelves though because when it does I might start a book discussion group for it.)

-Possible Pairings: What I Saw and How I Lied by Judy Blundell, The Graces by Laure Eve, Everybody See the Ants by A. S. King, We Were Liars by E. Lockhart, The Astonishing Adventures of Fanboy and Goth Girl by Barry Lyga, Madapple by Christina Meldrum, Wild Awake by Hilary T. Smith, Wherever Nina Lies by Lynn Weingarten, The Space Between Trees by Katie Williams
+Possible Pairings: What I Saw and How I Lied by Judy Blundell, The Graces by Laure Eve, Everybody See the Ants by A. S. King, We Were Liars by E. Lockhart, The Astonishing Adventures of Fanboy and Goth Girl by Barry Lyga, Madapple by Christina Meldrum, The Vigilante Poets of Selwyn Academy by Kate Hattemer, Wild Awake by Hilary T. Smith, Wherever Nina Lies by Lynn Weingarten, The Space Between Trees by Katie Williams